Manly Warringah Sea Eagles: Manly Leagues Club

 Manly Warringah Rugby Leagues Club (known as Manly Leagues) is one of the leading clubs on Sydney's northern beaches.
 The Leagues Club has also acquired Dee Why Bowling Club to the Manly Leagues brand, which amalgamated in 2022.

-Manly Leagues has always enjoyed a close association with the Manly Warringah Sea Eagles.
+Manly Leagues enjoy a close association with the Manly Warringah Sea Eagles.
 The club's charter includes the support of rugby league in the local area and the outstanding history of the Sea Eagles highlights the success of this support.

 Stadium

-When Manly Warringah was admitted into the competition, the then Manly Council denied the club permission to use Manly Oval as their home ground.
-The Council at the time was very pro-rugby union and attempted to prevent the rival code from spreading to the area.
-As a result, the club decided to acquire Brookvale Showground (now known as Brookvale Oval) to host matches, which was supported by the then Warringah Council, who owned the ground.
+When Manly-Warringah was admitted into the competition and over its first seasons it was desirous of obtaining use of Manly Oval as their home ground, however the lease of the ground from Manly Council was held by Manly rugby union club who refused to grant any match days to rugby league.
+The home field of the Manly-Warringah Junior Rugby League (the body who successfully secured the club's 1947 admission to first grade) had since at least 1939 been Brookvale Oval.
+The Sea Eagles home games were as a result in 1947 played at Brookvale Oval and the club has remained there ever since.

 Brookvale Oval (officially known as 4 Pines Park) is as of 2025, an 18,000-capacity rectangular stadium that has been the home of the Sea Eagles since 1947, with the venue last redeveloped in 2022 with the opening of the Bob Fulton Stand.

 The ground now features four grandstands: the Jane Try Stand, which runs along the western side and is the largest; the Ken Arthurson Stand, located in the southwest corner and named after the long-serving Manly, NSWRL, and ARL administrator; the Lyons-Menzies Stand, situated at the southern end and named after champion Manly players Steve Menzies and Cliff Lyons; and the new 3,000-seat Bob Fulton Stand at the northern end, which incorporates the club's centre of excellence.
 A grass hill runs along the eastern side of the ground, and the venue also features broadcast-quality lights and a video screen.

 Brookvale Oval has often been regarded as a graveyard for many opposition teams, earning it the nickname 'Fortress Brookvale.'

 The record crowd at the ground is 27,655, set in the final round of the 1986 season against traditional rivals, the Parramatta Eels.
 Since the club started playing in 1947, over six million spectators have visited the ground.

 Of the permanent venues used by the NRL, Brookvale Oval ranks second for the most games played, with 720 games, behind only Leichhardt Oval (as of October 2023).